artstorm/render-presets/README.md

 General installation steps:

-* Copy JS_RenderPresets.lsc and JS_RenderPresetsBtn.lsc to LightWave's
+* Copy js_render_presets.py, js_render_presets_button.py and
-   plug-in folder.
+  js_render_presets.def to LightWave's plug-in folder.
-* If "Autoscan Plugins" is enabled, just restart LightWave and it's installed.
+* "Autoscan Plugins" in LightWave 3D 11.0 doesn't seem to pickup Python scripts so you will have to tell LightWave manually of their existence.
-* Else, locate the “Add Plugins” button in LightWave and add them manually.
+* locate the "Add Plugins" button in LightWave and manually add the two .py files.

-I’d recommend to add the plugin to a convenient spot in LightWave’s menu, so all you have to do is press the Render Presets button when you need to use it.
+After the plugin is added to LightWave, I'd recommend placing it in a convenient spot in LightWave’s menu, so all you have to do is press the Render Presets button when you need to use it.

 Usage